jina-ai/examples/advanced-vector-search/README.md

 ./get_data.sh siftsmall
 ```

 Cool we have the data now, but FAISS needs to learn some patterns of the data in order to build an efficient indexing scheme.
-A.K.A we still need the training data, which is done with some subset of data that is not necessarily part of the index.
-So you need to run this script that will generate a workspace folder where the training data will be stored.
+A.K.A we still need the training data, which is done with some subset of data that is not necessarily part of the index.So you need to run this script that will generate a workspace folder where the training data will be stored.

 ```bash
 ./generate_training_data.sh